 Grief Reiki® is an integrated approach to grief and loss using Reiki and other spirituality-based techniques.
 It’s not a coincidence that the symptoms associated with grieving and the benefits of Reiki almost match each other one-for-one.
 Reiki energy knows right where to go to balance and heal.
 Receiving Reiki when we are grieving helps us to take better care of ourselves physically, spiritually and emotionally.
 Being physically balanced and more relaxed when we are grieving helps us to find a sense of calm.
 It helps us to think more clearly.
 It helps us sleep better.
 Reiki doesn’t magically take the sadness associated with grief away, but it does make it physically easier for us to deal with grief’s ups and downs.
 Having a sense of calm and balance helps to give us the courage and stamina we need to tackle our journey through grief.

-Grief Reiki® LLC offers traditional Usui Reiki Ryoho, the predominant form of Reiki practiced worldwide.
-We are trained and registered Reiki Master Teachers and are affiliate members of the International Center for Reiki Training (ICRT).
+Grief Reiki® LLC offers traditional Usui Reiki Ryoho, the predominant form of Reiki practiced worldwide, as well as Lightarian Reiki.

 What is Reiki Energy Healing?

 Reiki (pronounced ray-key) is a Japanese technique for stress reduction and relaxation that also promotes healing.
 It was discovered by Buddhist Monk, Mikao Tsui, in the early 1900s.
 Mrs. Hawayo Tanaka brought Reiki from Japan to the West in 1938.
 Reiki is given by the “laying of hands” which has been practiced for thousands of years.